aaronvansanten/ComputerSystemsM5/Assignments/Intro to OS/Aaron/Week1.md

 | foo              | e, f, g, h, p          |

 The stack memory dump is created by the `bar` function.

+The size of the stack is all these arguments + the stack dump combined.
+This was about
 ## Assignment 20: *BenchMem*
 The following graph was made:
 ![](../../../.images/Timings.jpg)